crossplane-contrib/function-patch-and-transform/README.md

 ## Okay, but why?

-There are a lot of good reasons to use a function to use a function to do P&T composition.
+There are a lot of good reasons to use a function to do P&T composition.
 In fact, it's so compelling that the Crossplane maintainers are considering deprecating native P&T. See Crossplane issue [#4746] for details.